rubatopy/rubato/docs/source/tutorials/platformer/step1.rst

 This will allow us to access all of rubato using :code:`rb`.

-Next we need to initialize rubato:
+Next, we need to initialize rubato:

 .. code-block:: python